Root Canal Procedure

 Your dentist will then disinfect and seal the tooth.
 Some dentists and endodontists use a special type of heat gun to fill the canal with a material called gutta-percha.
 Gutta-percha is a natural, biocompatible, anti-bacterial material that expands and seals the hollowed area within the span of about 15 minutes.
 Other dentists and endodontists may use the bonding process to seal the tooth with a resin material.
 The dentist then fills the canal’s access hole with a temporary or permanent filling.

-The cost of a root canal procedure may range from $500 to $1,000, and the cost of the post and core procedure to strengthen the tooth is approximately $260 to $360, not including the cost of a crown restoration.
+The cost of a root canal procedure may range from $900 to $1,850, and the cost of the post and core procedure to strengthen the tooth is approximately $260 to $360, not including the cost of a crown restoration.
 Pulp vitality tests cost about $45, and pulp capping procedures cost about $65, not including the cost of the final restoration.
 The cost for re-treating previous root canal therapy can be as much as double the cost as standard root canal treatment.
 The cost for treating a root canal obstruction is approximately $400.
 The cost of other endodontic procedures, such as an apicoectomy or periradicular surgery, ranges from about $800 to $1,850.
 Note that if a root canal specialist is required for treatment, you can expect to pay more than with a general dentist performing root canal treatment.

 Simple root canals may be performed by a general or family dentist.
-Root canals in which the canal has an anatomy complex enough to make it difficult to find, navigate or reach the root may require the touch of an endodontist.
-Endodontists are dentists who focus on disorders of the dental pulp and specialize in treatments such as root canals.
+However, if the canal has an anatomy complex enough to make it difficult to find, navigate or reach the root may require the touch of an endodontist.
+Endodontists are specialist dentists who focus on disorders of the dental pulp and specialize in treatments such as root canals.
 Endodontists go through significantly more specialized training and have years more experience.
 An endodontist is also recommended for teeth with more than one canal, such as molars.